 - Formula-based appropriations to Government entities are assumed to remain flat over the projection period.
-Nonformula based appropriations are assumed to grow in the same manner as payroll and direct operating expenses. - There's some variability year to year in FOMB appropriations, declining from \$100mm in FY19 to \$30mm in FY23.
+Non-formula based appropriations are assumed to grow by inflation (1.1% annually). - There's some variability year to year in FOMB appropriations, declining from \$100mm in FY19 to \$30mm in FY22.